Bernese Mountain Dog

 Berners are not suited to apartment or condo life.
 A home with a large, securely fenced yard is the best choice.
-Because the Berner is a working dog, he has plenty of energy.
-In addition to yard play, he needs a minimum of 30 minutes of vigorous exercise every day; three times that amount keeps this sturdy dog in top condition.
+Because the Berner is a working dog, they have plenty of energy.
+In addition to yard play, they need a minimum of 30 minutes of vigorous exercise every day; three times that amount keeps this sturdy dog in top condition.

-With his thick, handsome coat, the Berner is a natural fit for cold climates.
-He loves to play in the snow.
-Conversely, with his black coat and large size, he's prone to heat stroke.
-Don't allow him to exercise strenuously when it's extremely hot; limit exercise to early mornings or evenings, when it's cooler.
-Keep him cool during the heat of the day, either inside with fans or air-conditioning or outside in the shade.
+With their thick, handsome coat, the Berner is a natural fit for cold climates.
+They love to play in the snow.
+Conversely, with his black coat and large size, they're prone to heat stroke.
+Don't allow them to exercise strenuously when it's extremely hot; limit exercise to early mornings or evenings, when it's cooler.
+Keep them cool during the heat of the day, either inside with fans or air-conditioning or outside in the shade.

 You'll need to take special care if you're raising a Berner puppy.
 Like many large-breed dogs, Berners grow rapidly between the ages of four and seven months, making them susceptible to bone disorders and injury.
 They do well on a high-quality, low-calorie diet that keeps them from growing too fast.

-Additionally, don't let the Berner puppy run and play on hard surfaces (such as pavement), jump excessively, or pull heavy loads until he's at least two years old and his joints are fully formed.
+Additionally, don't let the Berner puppy run and play on hard surfaces (such as pavement), jump excessively, or pull heavy loads until they're at least two years old and their joints are fully formed.
 Normal play on grass is fine, and so are puppy agility classes, with their one-inch jumps.

 The Berner coat is gorgeous: a thick double coat with a longer outer coat and a wooly undercoat.
 Characteristically tricolored, the majority of the Berner's body is covered with jet-black hair with rich rust and bright white.
-There's usually a white marking on his chest that looks like an inverted cross, a white blaze between the eyes, and white on the tip of his tail.
+There's usually a white marking on the chest that looks like an inverted cross, a white blaze between the eyes, and white on the tip of the tail.

 Beauty has a price, though, and in this case it's that the Berner is a shedder.
-He sheds moderately all year and heavily in the spring and fall.
+They shed moderately all year and heavily in the spring and fall.
 Brushing several times a week helps reduce the amount of hair around the house and keeps the coat clean and tangle-free.
-Periodic bathing, every three months or so, will maintain his neat appearance.
+Periodic bathing, every three months or so, will maintain their neat appearance.

 Brush your Berner's teeth at least two or three times a week to remove tartar buildup and the bacteria that lurk inside it.
 Daily brushing is even better if you want to prevent gum disease and bad breath.

 Trim nails once a month if your dog doesn't wear them down naturally to prevent painful tears and other problems.
 If you can hear them clicking on the floor, they're too long.
-Dog toenails have blood vessels in them, and if you cut too far you can cause bleeding — and your dog may not cooperate the next time he sees the nail clippers come out.
+Dog toenails have blood vessels in them, and if you cut too far you can cause bleeding, and your dog may not cooperate the next time they see the nail clippers come out.
 So, if you're not experienced trimming dog nails, ask a vet or groomer for pointers.

-Begin accustoming your Berner to being brushed and examined when he's a puppy.
-Handle his paws frequently—dogs are touchy about their feet—and look inside his mouth.
-Make grooming a positive experience filled with praise and rewards, and you'll lay the groundwork for easy veterinary exams and other handling when he's an adult.
+Begin accustoming your Berner to being brushed and examined when they're a puppy.
+Handle their paws frequently—dogs are touchy about their feet—and look inside their mouth.
+Make grooming a positive experience filled with praise and rewards, and you'll lay the groundwork for easy veterinary exams and other handling when they're an adult.

 As you groom, check for sores, rashes, or signs of infection such as redness, tenderness, or inflammation on the skin, in the nose, mouth, and eyes, and on the feet.
 Eyes should be clear, with no redness or discharge.
 Your careful weekly exam will help you spot potential health problems early.

-The Berner is an excellent family pet, and he's usually gentle and affectionate with children who are kind and careful with animals.
-Being so large, he can inadvertently bump or knock over very young or small children.
+The Berner is an excellent family pet, and they're usually gentle and affectionate with children who are kind and careful with animals.
+Being so large, they can inadvertently bump or knock over very young or small children.

 The Berner gets along with other pets well, though the greater the size difference, the more supervision and training required to keep everyone safe.

 Berners are often purchased without any clear understanding of what goes into owning one.
-There are many Berners in need of adoption and or fostering.
-There are a number of rescues that we have not listed.
+There are many Berners in need of adoption and or fostering, and a number of rescues that we have not listed.
 If you don't see a rescue listed for your area, contact the national breed club or a local breed club and they can point you toward a Berners rescue.